Manjunathamb/ceph_dead_disk/README.md

 # ceph_dead_disk
-Dead disk management for Ceph
+Dead disk management for Ceph.

 This will be a disk replacement automation pipeline.
 There's several steps that used to require a human that I would like to cut out: